 Federated or external: A federated or an external user is a Teams user from another organization who has been invited to join a meeting.
 Federated users have valid credentials with federated partners and are authorized by Teams.
 They don't have access to your Teams or other shared resources from your organization.
 Guest access is a better option for external users to have access to Teams and channels.
 For more information, see manage external access in Teams.

 Teams users can add apps when they host meetings or chats with other organizations.
-When an external users share apps to the meeting, all the user can access the app.
-The host organization's data policies and data sharing practices of the third-party apps shared by that user's organization, will be in effect.
+When an external user shares an app to the meeting, all the users can access the app.
+The host organization's data policies and data sharing practices of the third-party apps shared by that user's organization will be in effect.

 Anonymous: Anonymous users don't have an Azure AD identity and aren't federated with a tenant.
-The anonymous participants are like external users, but their identity isn't shown in the meeting.
-Anonymous users can't access apps in a meeting window.
-An anonymous user can't view the bot logo in the meeting chat.
-An anonymous user can be a presenter or an attendee, but can't be an organizer.
+The anonymous participants are external users but their identity isn't shown in the meeting.
+Anonymous users can access apps in a meeting window.
+An anonymous user can be a presenter or an attendee but can't be an organizer.